ytxiuxiu/notes/Minor Thesis/final thesis structure.md

 Because of the cooling system is not efficient enough, so when doing freeform printing, the speed is very low, Also the fans occupied some space, so the two wires can not be print too close to each other (min ?mm).
 In the future research, much effective and compact cooling system can be experimented.

 For slinky printing, it is worth to experiment with flat nozzle instead of round nozzle, because

+For slinky and freeform printing the cooling system is not enough, because it needs printed material be solidified before it can print the next part, otherwise, the wire can be sag.
+The efficiency of the cooling system affects the printing speed.
+It takes 3 hours to print a slinky with n circles, and takes 12 hours to print the candle holder.
+If the cooling system can be much efficient, the print speed can be faster

 # Conclusion